 HomeFun (not HomeWork) sheets, videos and more

-We may offer new beginner's lessons in the Peninsula if there is sufficient interest, and funds.
+We may offer new beginner's lessons in the Peninsula next year if there is sufficient interest, and funds.

-Please fill out our survey if you are interested in either location
+Please email us if you are interested in either location

-In April to June 2018, the families were requested to contribute $150 per child for each six week session (parents learn with their child for free), and instrument rentals were around $30 per month.
+In April to June 2018, the families were requested to contribute $25 per session for each class (payment one session at a time.
+Prior sessions were six weeks long).
+Parents learn with their child for free, and instrument rentals were around $30 per month.
 Some scholarships are made available for families in need, and a few instruments have been acquired by AFBA to loan to families for free.